ed1d1a8d/personal-website/content/_index.md

 In the language domain, the question that interests me the most is this one: Given a natural language specification for how an AI system should behave, how can we build capable systems that robustly satisfy the specification?
 Ideas related to this question that interest me include [model specs](https://openai.com/index/introducing-the-model-spec/), scalable oversight, [relaxed adversarial training](https://www.alignmentforum.org/posts/atBQ3NHyqnBadrsGP/latent-adversarial-training), [representation engineering](https://arxiv.org/abs/2406.04313), [stateful defenses against adversaries](https://arxiv.org/abs/1907.05587), and [AI control](https://arxiv.org/abs/2312.06942).

-Finally, a new topic I have been exploring recently is the ability of AI systems to introspect on their own cognition.
-More to come on this soon.
+Finally, a new topic I have been exploring recently is training AI systems to introspect on their own cognition.
+See [this blogpost](https://www.lesswrong.com/posts/EKhTrhrCz2rNg7FmG/) for some thoughts.

 ### Contact